cagla-su/Free-Privacy-Guide/README.md

 - **CCleaner** `-` **Bleachbit**
 - **uTorrent** `-` **qBittorrent**
 # Conclusion
 This guide was about a completely free privacy guide.
-I hope it has been useful for you.
-Have a nice day! 🐧
+I hope the guide has been useful.
+Thank you for reading, have a nice day! 🐧